 Advanced players who are old hands at the game may also manage to maintain a side count (separate count) of specific cards to be deal with circumstances where the best count for betting accuracy differs from the best count for playing accuracy.
 The disadvantage of higher level counts is that keeping track of a lot of information can inevitably take away from one’s ability to play at a fast and accurate pace.

-Play Blackjack Surrender Online: When should I Surrender?
+When Should I Surrender?

 - Hard 15 against a dealer 10